 Horsetail, Scouring Rush, etc.

-Equisetum hyemale L. is the correct and accepted scientific name of this species of Horsetail.
-It was first described by Carl von Linnaeus in Species Plantarum in 1753.
+Equisetum hyemale L. is the correct and accepted scientific name of this species of Equisetum.
+The genus and species were both described as such by Carl von Linnaeus in the second volume of the first edition of Species Plantarum in 1753.

 Even though the Equisetum hyemale pretty much grows anywhere all over the world as a perennial, I brought the pot inside for the winter.
 When people would come for a visit and see the horsetail in the sunroom, they looked at it then at me like I was a little off my rocker.
 I had a lot of plants which didn’t help.
 Besides that, I was new to gardening in the south and I had five sunrooms in the mansion.